 In order to continue to provide our customers with qualified advice in the product area of cleanroom wipes, Dastex has commissioned an extensive study for a larger selection of wipes from the internationally renowned Fraunhofer Institute for Manufacturing Engineering and Automation IPA (Stuttgart).
 The two main focuses here were:

 ► the comparability of technical data

 From the user's point of view, it is always particularly difficult to compare the technical data of different suppliers and manufacturers, because the parameters shown there usually do not match 1:1.
-The reason for this is different measuring methods and units of measurement.
-By means of a comparative study, the differences between different cloths can now actually be presented and proven plausible for the user.
+The reason for this are different measuring methods and units of measurement.
+By means of a comparative study, the differences between different wipes can now actually be presented and proven plausible for the user.

 ► more practical tests (test methods) Particularly on the sensitive topic of "possible self-particle emission by cleanroom wipes" there was justified criticism of the practical suitability of some measurement methods previously used as a reference.
 This new survey was intended to remedy this situation and further refine and optimise existing methods.
 The researches were carried out on the basis of the VDI Guideline 2083, Part 9.2: the knowledge gained from them is in line with this guideline.

 The key aspects of the survey were the particle emission of cleanroom wipes in dry condition, the absorption capacity, the resistance to mechanical stress and the cleaning efficiency for defined wipes.
 Especially for the semiconductor sector, the issue of outgassing behaviour for defined wipes was also tested and analysed.

 Further information as well as extracts from the relevant studies are available on request!